Shopify A/B Testing: Smarter Experiments That Lift Conversions and User Experience

 7. Session Replays

-Once identified, you can use A/B testing to compare original and improved versions of these problem areas and evaluate their impact on user experience and conversion rates.
+Once friction is identified, use A/B testing to compare original and improved versions and quantify impact on user experience and conversion rate.
+Which specific micro‑interaction—from hover tooltips to inline validation—could reduce errors and improve momentum?

 1. Limited Checkout Customization